aspectran/aspectran.github.io/_pages/en/aspectran/user-guide.md

 ## 5. Aspectran Configuration

 The initial startup configuration of an Aspectran application is managed through the `com.aspectran.core.context.config.AspectranConfig` object.
-This configuration is mainly loaded from an `aspectran-config.apon` file in APON (Aspectran Parameter Object Notation) format.
+This configuration is typically loaded from an `aspectran-config.apon` file in APON (Aspectran Parameter Object Notation) format.
 Through this file, you can include configuration files in XML format (specified with `context.rules`) or enable annotation-based configuration.

 ### 5.1.
 Aspectran Basic Configuration

+The "Basic Configuration" covers the core settings required for the initial startup of an Aspectran application.
+It is primarily managed via the `aspectran-config.apon` file, where you define system properties, context rules, and environment-specific settings.

+*   **`system`**: Defines system-level properties (e.g., encryption keys, thread pool settings).
+*   **`context`**: Configures the `ActivityContext`, including paths to XML rule files (`rules`), base packages for component scanning (`scan`), and active profiles (`profiles`).
+*   **`web` / `scheduler` / `shell` / `daemon`**: Specific settings for each runtime environment.

 For more details, please refer to the [Aspectran Basic Configuration](/en/docs/guides/aspectran-configuration/) document.

 ### 5.2.
 Aspectran XML Configuration

+XML configuration is used to explicitly define the core components of an application, such as Beans, Translets, and Aspects.
+It provides high flexibility by allowing you to change configurations and relationships without modifying the source code.

+*   **Structure**: The root element is `<aspectran>`, and it contains child elements like `<bean>`, `<translet>`, `<aspect>`, and `<schedule>`.
+*   **DTD Validation**: Aspectran uses DTD (Document Type Definition) for structural validation of configuration files, prioritizing simplicity and clarity.

 For more details, please refer to the [Aspectran XML Configuration](/en/docs/guides/aspectran-xml-configuration/) document.

 ### 5.3.
+Servlet-based Web Application Configuration

+To run Aspectran in a traditional servlet container (like Tomcat or Jetty), you need to register Aspectran's `WebActivityServlet` and `WebServiceListener` in the `web.xml` deployment descriptor.

+*   **`WebServiceListener`**: Manages the lifecycle (start/stop) of the Aspectran service.
+*   **`WebActivityServlet`**: Acts as a Front Controller that handles all incoming web requests and dispatches them to the appropriate Translets.
+*   **`aspectran:config`**: A context parameter used to specify the location of the root configuration file (e.g., `classpath:config/aspectran-config.apon`).

+For more details, please refer to the [Servlet-based Web Application Configuration](/en/docs/guides/aspectran-servlet-configuration/) document.

+### 5.4.
 Combining Annotations and XML Configuration

 In most cases, it is common to use annotation-based component scanning as the default and combine it with XML configuration when you need to override a specific Bean or register an external library.
 If a Bean with the same ID is defined in both, the configuration that is loaded later may take precedence, and you can force an override with the `<bean important="true">` attribute.